activeloopai/deeplake/README.md

 ## About Hub

-Hub is a dataset format and API optimized for machine learning workloads.
-The hub data layout enables you to train your models on the fly, without having to download the entire dataset.
+Hub is a dataset format with a simple API for creating, storing, and collaborating on AI datasets of any size.
+The hub data layout enables rapidly transform and stream data while training models at scale.
+Hub is used Google, Waymo, Red Cross, Omdena, and Rarebase.

 Hub includes the following features:

-* Storage agnostic API - Use the same API to upload, download and stream datasets to/from AWS S3, GCP, Hub cloud, local storage as well as in-memory.
+* Storage agnostic API: Use the same API to upload, download, and stream datasets to/from AWS S3/S3-compatible storage, GCP, Activeloop cloud, local storage as well as in-memory.
-* Compressed storage - Store images, videos and audios in their native compression, decompressing them only when needed, for e.g, when training a model.
+* Compressed storage: Store images and audios in their native compression (full list [here](https://docs.activeloop.ai/getting-started/understanding-compression)), decompressing them only when needed, for e.g, when training a model.
-* Lazy Numpy-like slicing - Treat your S3 or GCP datasets as if they are a collection of numpy arrays in your system's memory.
+* Lazy NumPy-like slicing: Treat your S3 or GCP datasets as if they are a collection of NumPy arrays in your system's memory.
 Slice them, index them, or iterate through them.
 Only the bytes you ask for will be downloaded!
-* Version control - Commits, branches, checkout - Concepts you are already familiar with in your code repositories can now be applied to your datasets as well.
+* Dataset version control: Commits, branches, checkout - Concepts you are already familiar with in your code repositories can now be applied to your datasets as well.
-* Third party integrations - Hub comes with bult-in integrations for Pytorch and Tensorflow.
-Get your model training in a few lines code - we even take care of dataset shuffling for you.
+* Third-party integrations: Hub comes with built-in integrations for Pytorch and Tensorflow.
+Train your model with a few lines of code - we even take care of dataset shuffling. :)
-* Distributed transforms - Rapidly apply transformations on your datasets using multi-threading, multi-processing, or our built-in [Ray](https://www.ray.io/) integration.
+* Distributed transforms: Rapidly apply transformations on your datasets using multi-threading, multi-processing, or our built-in [Ray](https://www.ray.io/) integration.